mk-fg/pretty-yaml/README.md

   strings, which have the same meaning but reduce visual clutter and are easier to edit.

-* Dicts, sets, OrderedDicts, defaultdicts, etc are representable and get sorted on output, so that output would be as diff-friendly as possible, and not arbitrarily depend on python internals.
+* Dicts, sets, OrderedDicts, defaultdicts, namedtuples, etc are representable and get sorted on output, so that output would be as diff-friendly as possible, and not arbitrarily depend on python internals.

   It appears that at least recent PyYAML versions also do such sorting for python dicts.